Posted on

 Safe Ascend: Essential Fall Protection Gear for Scaffolding Work

-The world of scaffolding construction presents a unique working environment, demanding a specific set of safety measures.
+Scaffolding construction presents a unique working environment, demanding a specific set of safety measures.
 When navigating this vertical work zone, personal fall protection equipment (PFPE) becomes paramount.

 Fall Arrest Fundamentals